AtomicScience/javoc/doc/Class Loading and structure/Class File Format.md

 ### Minor and major versions
 <img align="right" src="../Diagrams/Class%20Loading%20and%20structure/Versions.png" alt="drawing" width="200"/>
 Each class was compiled to be used with a specific version of Java.
-It was quite complex back in old versions of Java, but today everything is pretty straightforward - JVM can run classes of its version and classes with *older* versions.
-In other words, JVMs are **backwards compatible**
+It was quite complex back in old versions of Java, but today everything is pretty straightforward - JVM can run classes of its version and classes with <em>older</em> versions.
+In other words, JVMs are <b>backwards compatible</b>

 To store version of the Java that compiled the file, Major and Minor fields exist